bravecollective/slack-channel-manage/README.md

   - Add all relevant groups to it.
   - Add roles `app-groups`, `app-chars`.
 - Create a Slack application at https://api.slack.com/apps.
-  - Add desired permission bot scopes:
+  - Add desired Bot Token Scopes:
     - `groups:read` and `groups:write` for private channels,
     - `channels:read` and `channels:manage` for public channels.
   - Install to Workspace.